Liverpool ask PGMOL for VAR audio from Spurs game

 Darren England, who was on VAR duty during the game at the Tottenham Hotspur Stadium, and assistant VAR Dan Cook were stood down from duty for the rest of the weekend because of the error.

-PGMOL recognised the two VAR. officials failed to act correctly after Diaz's 34th-minute strike was wrongly ruled out for offside.
+PGMOL recognised the two VAR officials failed to act correctly after Diaz's 34th-minute strike was wrongly ruled out for offside.
 The game was at 0-0 at that point, with Liverpool down to 10 men after Curtis Jones had been sent off following England's intervention.

 In a statement released following the controversial game, PGMOL said the Diaz incident "was a clear and obvious factual error and should have resulted in the goal being awarded through VAR intervention".